Tuareg people: Castes

-According to the anthropologist Jeffrey Heath, Tuareg artisans belong to separate endogamous castes known as the Inhædˤæn (Inadan).
-These have included the blacksmith, jewelers, wood workers and leather artisan castes.
+According to anthropologist Jeffrey Heath, Tuareg artisans belong to separate endogamous castes known as the Inhăḍăn (Inadan).
+These have included blacksmith, jeweler, wood worker and leather artisan castes.
 They produced and repaired the saddles, tools, household items and other items for the Tuareg community.
 In Niger and Mali, where the largest Tuareg populations are found, the artisan castes were attached as clients to a family of nobles or vassals, carried messages over distances for their patron family, and traditionally sacrificed animals during Islamic festivals.

 These social strata, like caste systems found in many parts of West Africa, included singers, musicians and story tellers of the Tuareg, who kept their oral traditions.
 They are called Agguta by Tuareg, have been called upon to sing during ceremonies such as weddings or funerals.
 The origins of the artisanal castes are unclear.
 One theory posits a Jewish derivation, a proposal that Prasse calls "a much vexed question".
 Their association with fire, iron and precious metals and their reputation for being cunning tradesmen has led others to treat them with a mix of admiration and distrust.

 According to Rasmussen, the Tuareg castes are not only hierarchical, as each caste differs in mutual perception, food and eating behaviors.
 For example, she relates an explanation by a smith on why there is endogamy among Tuareg castes in Niger.
 The smith explained, "nobles are like rice, smiths are like millet, slaves are like corn".

 The people who farm oases in some Tuareg-dominated areas form a distinct group known as izeggaghan (or hartani in Arabic).
 Their origins are unclear but they often speak both Tuareg dialects and Arabic, though a few communities are Songhay speakers.
 Traditionally, these local peasants were subservient to the warrior nobles who owned the oasis and the land.
 The peasants tilled these fields, whose output they gave to the nobles after keeping a fifth part of the produce.
 Their Tuareg patrons were usually responsible for supplying agricultural tools, seed and clothing.
 The peasants' origins are also unclear.
 One theory postulates that they are descendants of ancient people who lived in the Sahara before they were dominated by invading groups.
 In contemporary times, these peasant strata have blended in with freed slaves and farm arable lands together.